MomoPZ/brackets-ckeditor/README.md

  1. Place the ```brackets-ckeditor```-folder inside the [extension-folder](https://github.com/adobe/brackets/wiki/Extension-Location) or use Bracket's [Extension Manger](https://github.com/adobe/brackets/wiki/Brackets-Extensions) for installation
- 2. Download [CKeditor](http://ckeditor.com/download) and extract it into the ```brackets-ckeditor```-folder
+ 2. Download [CKeditor](http://ckeditor.com/download) and extract it into the ```brackets-ckeditor```-folder (don't rename folder containing CKEditor, name must be "ckeditor")

 ###Usage:

 In Brackets on the right, next to the Extension Manager, you will find now the button for CKEditor.

 **To paste/insert content:**
-In Brackets put the cursor in the body of a HTML-file and press the CKEditor-button.
+In Brackets put the cursor where you want to paste content in the body of a HTML-file.
+Press the CKEditor-button.
 CKEditor opens with an empty screen.
 Enter your content and press ```Paste```.

 **To edit content:**
 Select in Brackets the HTML you want to edit and press the CKEditor-button.
 Your content will open in Ckeditor.
 After you made your adjustements press ```Paste```.
 The selected HTML in Brackets will be replaced.